-The process of defining the initial scope of clinical practice requires the LHNs to define and articulate the extent to which an individual nurse practitioner and registered nurse with a specific scope of clinical practice is able to practice within a particular health care facility based on the individuals credentials, competence, performance and professional suitability considered in the context of the needs and capability of the health care facility.
+LHNs must define and articulate the extent to which an individual nurse practitioner and registered nurse with a specific scope of clinical practice is able to practice within a particular health care facility based on the individuals' credentials, competence, performance and professional suitability considered in the context of the needs and capability of the health care facility.

-The LHNs Nursing and Midwifery Credentialing Committee is responsible for developing and articulating specific criteria for defining the initial scope of clinical practice to ensure a contemporary, consistent and equitable approach in decision making.
+The LHN's Nursing and Midwifery Credentialing Committee must develop and articulate the specific criteria for defining the initial scope of clinical practice to ensure a contemporary, consistent and equitable approach in decision making.